Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 ✅ Conclusion: Yes, But Plan Ahead

 Can you travel with a cold spark machine on a plane?
 Yes—just not with the powder.
 Treat it like a pro camera rig or musical gear: pack smart, bring documents, and prep your destination ahead of time.
+If you're still deciding on a unit, our guide on how to choose the right machine can help.

 Successfully transported cold spark machine being used at an international event